 Update to Early Warning Report In Respect of Facedrive Inc.

 TORONTO, Sept.
-27, 2021 /CNW/ - Mr. Sayan Navaratnam (the "Acquiror" or "Mr. Navaratnam") announced the sale (the "Sale") of a total of 2,040,100 common shares ("Shares") in the capital of Facedrive Inc. (the "Issuer") that were directly owned by and registered in the name of 2731568 Ontario Inc., a company owned and controlled by Mr. Navaratnam.
+30, 2021 /CNW/ - Mr. Sayan Navaratnam (the "Acquiror" or "Mr. Navaratnam") announced the sale (the "Sale") of a total of 2,367,500 common shares ("Shares") in the capital of Facedrive Inc. (the "Issuer") that were directly owned by and registered in the name of Malar Group Inc., a company owned and controlled by Mr. Navaratnam.
 The Sale was done through the facilities of the TSX Venture Exchange and/or alternative Canadian trading systems or marketplaces.
 Mr. Navaratnam's investment dealer was responsible for the specific execution and order processing of the transactions in accordance with the applicable marketplace rules.
 The Sale was completed over the period of three days; specifically:

-On September 8, 2021, the date Mr. Navaratnam filed on SEDAR a Form 45-102F1 - Notice of Intention to Distribute Securities under Section 2.8 of NI 45-102 - Resale of Securities (the "Sales Notice") and on September 9, 2021, the date when Mr. Navaratnam issued and filed on SEDAR his latest prior press release and early warning report regarding the Issuer, Mr. Navaratnam (through Malar Group Inc. and 2731568 Ontario Inc.) beneficially owned and exercised control and direction over 29,829,790 Shares, representing approximately 31.29% of the issued and outstanding Shares of the Issuer.
-In addition, as of September 9, 2021, 2634107 Ontario Inc. owned or exercised control or direction over 7,696,170 Shares, representing approximately 8.07% of the issued and outstanding Shares.
+On September 8, 2021, Mr. Navaratnam filed on SEDAR a Form 45-102F1 - Notice of Intention to Distribute Securities under Section 2.8 of NI 45-102 - Resale of Securities (the "Sales Notice").
+On September 27, 2021, being the date when Mr. Navaratnam issued and filed on SEDAR his latest prior press release and early warning report regarding the Issuer, Mr. Navaratnam (through Malar Group Inc. and 2731568 Ontario Inc.) beneficially owned and exercised control and direction over 27,789,690 Shares, representing approximately 29.18% of the issued and outstanding Shares of the Issuer.
+In addition, as of September 27, 2021, 2634107 Ontario Inc. owned or exercised control or direction over 7,696,170 Shares, representing approximately 8.07% of the issued and outstanding Shares.
 Mr. Navaratnam holds a 33% interest in 2634107 Ontario Inc. and, pursuant to certain contractual arrangements, shares direction and control over the voting and disposition of the Shares held by 2634107 Ontario Inc.

-This press release and Mr. Navaratnam's corresponding early warning report which was filed on SEDAR on September 27, 2021 were triggered as a result of Mr. Navaratnam's cumulative disposition of an amount of Shares equal to 2% or more of the Issuer's outstanding Shares as compared to the information provided in Mr. Navaratnam's prior early warning report that was filed on SEDAR on September 9, 2021.
+This press release and Mr. Navaratnam's corresponding early warning report which is expected to be filed on SEDAR on September 30, 2021 were triggered as a result of Mr. Navaratnam's cumulative disposition of an amount of Shares equal to 2% or more of the Issuer's outstanding Shares as compared to the information provided in Mr. Navaratnam's prior early warning report that was filed on SEDAR on September 27, 2021.

 As disclosed in the Sales Notice filed on September 8, 2021, Mr. Navaratnam proposed to sell up to 8,940,000 Shares.
 The Sales Notice expires on the earlier of: